Baqend/guide/src/index.md

 Be aware that operation-related semantics are rather complex for sorting queries: For example, `insert` and `update` operations may trigger an item to *leave* the result (Timestamps 9/10 and 11/12).
 Similarly (even though not shown in the example), an `add` event can be triggered by a `delete` when an item enters the result set from beyond limit.
 When triggered by an operation on a different entity, an event may even be delivered with no operation at all (Timestamps 10 and 12).

 <div class="tip"><strong>Tip:</strong>
-<em>Bottom line, be careful when filtering streaming sorting queries by operation!</em>
+Bottom line, be careful when filtering streaming sorting queries by operation!
 </div>

 ## Advanced Features: RxJS

+The Baqend Streaming SDK is shipped with [basic support for ES7 Observables](https://github.com/tc39/proposal-observable), so that you can use it without requiring external dependencies.
-Baqend's powerful streaming query engine is complemented by the feature-rich RxJS client API.
+To leverage the full potential of Baqend's streaming query engine, though, we recommend using it in combination with the feature-rich RxJS client library.

 In the following, we give you some references and a few examples of what you can do with RxJS and Baqend Streaming Queries.

 ### RxJS: The ReactiveX JavaScript Client Library